-This painting by Albert Bierstadt — although probably idealized — gives you an idea of what the valley looked like, and how it might look if returned to its natural state.
+This painting by Albert Bierstadt — although probably idealized — gives you an idea of what the valley looked like before the dam, and how it might look if returned to its natural state.

 The Fight to Preserve Hetch Hetchy

 Muir and his allies fought a fierce battle, the last in Muir's life (he died in 1914), but they lost.
 Hetch Hetchy Lake drowned the valley.
-Even today, some oppose its presence and try to have it removed.
-Read their viewpoint.
+Even today, some oppose its presence and try to have it removed. .

-Almost a century later, the debate still rages.
-In 1987, Secretary of the Interior Donald Hodel... proposed a plan to restore Hetch Hetchy Valley.
+A century later, the debate still rages.
+In 1987, Secretary of the Interior Donald Hodel proposed a plan to restore Hetch Hetchy Valley.
 The Sierra Club supports the continuing pressure to tear down the dam and restore the valley, and the organization Restore Hetch Hetchy has much information about current status, the truth about common myths and ways you can make your opinion heard.